martin-olivier/airgorah/docs/packaging.md

-# Create a package and install it
+# Build and install Airgorah - debian package

 First, you will need to clone the project using the following command: